-Connecting people is my passion and profession.
+I am passionate about building public private partnerships to fight inequality.
 I have applied this pursuit through work in international criminal law and intellectual property law, global health, software development and education.
-I currently work with students, staff and faculty at Canada's universities to leverage Lynda.com and LinkedIn to achieve their academic and professional goals.
-I also try to further LinkedIn's vision to create economic opportunity for every member of the global workforce via its Economic Graph.
+I currently work with Canada's governments, colleges and universities to leverage LinkedIn Learning Solutions to close skills gaps.
+I also further LinkedIn's vision to create economic opportunity for every member of the global workforce via its Economic Graph data.

-I advise the non-profit behind the Health Impact Fund, a new means of incentivizing access to medicines, teach global health at McMaster University, consult as Director of Business Development for the Multiplicity Accelerator and Cobalt Counsel, and advise a number of high-tech startups.
+I advise the non-profit behind the Health Impact Fund, a new means of incentivizing access to medicines, teach global health at McMaster University, consult for a Toronto-based tech accelerator and law firm, and invest in and advise a number of startups.

 I have degrees in civil and common law from McGill University and received my B.A. in International Relations and Archetypal Mythology from the University of Toronto.